mk12/blog/posts/over-shuffled.md

 How hard can it be to shuffle a deck of cards?
 You may have been accused of under-shuffling a deck, but have you ever been caught _over_-shuffling?
 This doesn't make any sense intuitively.
 You would think that the situation improves the longer we shuffle -- the more randomness, the better.
 But what do we even mean by "better"?
 How do we measure shuffled-ness?

 > **Edit**: Some time after writing this article, I rediscovered Jeff Atwood's blog post [The Danger of Naïveté][jeff] from 2007.
 I read it years ago; it was the clearly the inspiration for this article.
 Had I recalled it, instead of assuming I picked up the idea in some book, I probably wouldn't have written this.
-In any case, readers should consider this as an alternative presentation of the ideas in Jeff's article. --MK, 12 Aug.
+In any case, readers should consider this as an alternative presentation of the ideas in Jeff's article. &mdash;MK, 12 Aug.
 2017

 # Simple shuffle

-**TODO** use math or <var>n</var>
-Suppose we want to shuffle a deck of _n_ distinct cards.
+Suppose we want to shuffle a deck of $n$ distinct cards.
 There are many shuffling techniques out there, but most are not defined precisely enough for our purposes.
 Let's go with something simple: repeated swapping.
 Here's an algorithm you might come up with:

 1. Pick two random cards.
 2. Swap the cards.
-3. Repeat _n_ times.
+3. Repeat $n$ times.

-Why _n_ times?
-Well, larger decks should require more shuffling, so it makes sense to depend on _n_.
+Why $n$ times?
+Well, larger decks should require more shuffling, so it makes sense to depend on $n$.
 Here's the bad news: this is an awful shuffling algorithm.
 To appreciate its abysmal qualities, we need to decide what defines a good shuffling algorithm.

 A shuffling algorithm takes a list of cards and produces a random permutation.
-With a deck of _n_ cards, there are _n_! possible permutations.
+With a deck of $n$ cards, there are $n$! possible permutations.
 A good shuffling algorithm has no bias -- each permutation is equally likely to occur.
-Another way of saying this is that it produces a _uniform distribution_ of permutations.
+Another way of saying this is that it produces a <dfn>uniform distribution</dfn> of permutations.
 Let's take a look at the distribution produced by the simple shuffling algorithm on a deck of 20 cards:[^1]

 ![^Distribution of permutations obtained by the simple shuffle](../assets/svg/simple-shuffle.svg)

 There are 2,432,902,008,176,640,000 ways of shuffling 20 cards.
-This histogram divides them up into 200 bins on the _x_-axis.
+This histogram divides them up into 200 bins on the x-axis.
 I used a million samples -- that's the number you get if you add up the heights of all the bars.
 The green line represents a uniform distribution.
 It's at 5000 because if each bin had 5000, then the 200 bins would have 1,000,000 together.

 Now, that's pretty bad!
 There's a huge bias at the beginning.
 And what's up with those periodic spikes?
 The simple shuffling algorithm might seem to work, but in fact some permutations are far more likely than others.
 You could actually take advantage of this to get an unfair advantage in a game!
 The first permutation in the histogram is in ascending order, and the last is in descending order.
 Given that lower permutations are significantly more likely, meaning the cards are in roughly ascending order, you could give yourself a better hand by always dealing for yourself last.
 Of course, I am assuming the deck is sorted before the game begins.